 BrainScaleS (Brain-inspired multiscale computation in neuromorphic hybrid systems) is an EU FET-Proactive FP7 funded research project.
 The project started on 1 January 2011 and ended on 31 March 2015.
 It was a collaboration of 19 research groups from 10 European countries.
 The hardware development on the neuromorphic computing systems is continued in the Human Brain Project (HBP) in the Neuromorphic Computing Platform.

 Uniklinik RWTHAachen, Aachen; Nederlandse Akademie van Wetenschappen, Amsterdam; Norges miljø- og biovitenskapelige universitet, Aas; Universitat Pompeu Fabra, Barcelona; University of Cambridge, Cambridge; Debreceni Egyetem, Debrecen; Technische Universität Dresden, Dresden; CNRS-UNIC, Gif-sur-Yvette; CNRS-INT, Marseille; AMU, Marseille; TUG, Graz; Ruprecht-Karls-Universität Heidelberg, Heidelberg; Forschungszentrum Jülich GmbH, Jülich; EPFL LCN, Lausanne; EPFL-BBP, Lausanne; The University Of Manchester, Manchester; INRIA, Sophia Antipolis; KTH, Stockholm; Universität Zürich, Zürich

-The BrainScaleS project aims at understanding function and interaction of multiple spatial and temporal scales in brain information processing.
+The BrainScaleS project aims at understanding and emulating function and interaction of multiple spatial and temporal scales in brain information processing.

 The fundamentally new approach of BrainScaleS lies in the in-vivo biological experimentation and computational analysis.
 Spatial scales range from individual neurons over larger neuron populations to entire functional brain areas.
 Temporal scales range from milliseconds relevant for event based plasticity mechanisms to hours or days relevant for learning and development.
 In the project generic theoretical principles will be extracted to enable an artificial synthesis of cortical-like cognitive skills.
 Both, numerical simulations on petaflop supercomputers and a fundamentally different non-von Neumann hardware architecture will be employed for this purpose.